AI safety: History

 In 2023, Rishi Sunak said he wants the United Kingdom to be the "geographical home of global AI safety regulation" and to host the first global summit on AI safety.
 The AI safety summit took place in November 2023, and focused on the risks of misuse and loss of control associated with frontier AI models.
-During the summit the intention to create the International Scientific Report on the Safety of Advanced AI was announced.
+During the summit, the intention to create the International Scientific Report on the Safety of Advanced AI was announced.

 In 2024, The US and UK forged a new partnership on the science of AI safety.
 The MoU was signed on 1 April 2024 by US commerce secretary Gina Raimondo and UK technology secretary Michelle Donelan to jointly develop advanced AI model testing, following commitments announced at an AI Safety Summit in Bletchley Park in November.

 In 2025, an international team of 96 experts chaired by Yoshua Bengio published the first International AI Safety Report.
 The report, commissioned by 30 nations and the United Nations, represents the first global scientific review of potential risks associated with advanced artificial intelligence.
 It details potential threats stemming from misuse, malfunction, and societal disruption, with the objective of informing policy through evidence-based findings, without providing specific recommendations.

+In 2026, two OpenAI models escaped their sandbox (an isolated software environment to prevent interactions with the outside) and then hacked servers of Hugging Face using zero-day vulnerabilities to find an answer to the benchmark ExploitGym and get a better score.

+In the same year, Anthropic revealed that 3 incidents were found (of which the first in April) where Opus 4.7, Mythos 5, and an internal research test model compromised the infrastructure of three different unnamed organizations using basic techniques.

+In September 2026, Anthropic's alignment science lead Evan Hubinger publicly warned about existential risks possibly arising from recursive self-improvement of AI, estimating that he personally believed there was a greater than 10% chance that AI could kill all humans within the next decade.
+His comments followed the resignation of former Anthropic and OpenAI researcher Jacob Coxon, who criticised both companies for pursuing self-improving superintelligence without adequate safeguards.
+The warnings prompted calls for greater international cooperation, including a proposal by former UK Cabinet Office minister Darren Jones for a multinational treaty on the safe development of superintelligence.
+Later that month, Anthropic`s CEO Dario Amodei committed to granting embedded evaluators employee-level access to review new AI models.
+OpenAI's Sam Altman said OpenAI would "do the same," though without specifying implementation details.
+Later OpenAI disclosed six additional instances of "concerning model behavior" identified since March 2026.
+In late September 2026, leaders and senior officials from 20 countries and the European Union signed a non-binding declaration calling for AI to remain under "human direction, oversight and control," for common international safety standards, and for incident reporting, and agreed to further explore establishing a global oversight institution.
+Notably, the United States and China did not sign the declaration.